Aortic aneurysm repair - endovascularEVAR; Endovascular aneurysm repair - aorta; AAA repair - endovascular; Repair - aortic aneurysm - endovascular

 Before the Procedure

-- About two weeks before your surgery, you will visit your doctor to make sure any medical problems, such as diabetes, high blood pressure, and heart or lung problems, arewell treated.
+About two weeks before your surgery, you will visit your provider to make sure any medical problems, such as

 The evening before your surgery: